Bottoming isn't passive — you're not just taking something, you're running the controls. You hold the gate, you set the depth, you call the pace.

 ⚠️ Pre-Flight: Before Anyone Gets Naked

-Do this before the clothes come off.
-This isn’t an interrogation or a mood-killer—it’s just getting on the same page so you know exactly what you’re dealing with and can actually relax.
+Do this before the clothes come off — it’s not an interrogation, it’s just getting on the same page so you can actually relax.

 🛡️ The Ground Rules: Mechanics & Friction